Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Application to Distributed RL of Model-Free Distributed Multi-Agent LQR

 for any step $k\in\{0,..., T_K-1\}$, and conditions in (\ref{lqrconditions}) are satisfied, then the following holds with a probability at least $1-\frac{1}{\alpha}(2+\gamma+\frac{1}{\nu}+\nu\gamma)$:

-where $\hat{\epsilon}=2T_0(\epsilon+\phi_0^2\bar{\epsilon}^2)$.} \end{theorem}
+where $\hat{\epsilon}=2T_0(\epsilon+\phi_0^2\bar{\epsilon}^2)$. \end{theorem}

-From Theorem \ref{th as LQR} (ii), the sample complexity for convergence of Algorithm \ref{alg:lqr1} is \GJ{$T_KT_J=\mathcal{O}(q_+^2N_0^2\log(q_+/\hat{\epsilon})/\hat{\epsilon}^3)$}, which is higher than that of Algorithm \ref{alg:as} because of the error on the local cost function evaluation in the LQR problem.
+From Theorem \ref{th as LQR} (ii), the sample complexity for convergence of Algorithm \ref{alg:lqr1} is $T_KT_J=\mathcal{O}(q_+^2N_0^2\log(q_+/\hat{\epsilon})/\hat{\epsilon}^3)$, which is higher than that of Algorithm \ref{alg:as} because of the error on the local cost function evaluation in the LQR problem.
 The sample complexity here has a lower order on convergence accuracy than that in \cite{Li19}.
-Compared with \cite{Li19}, our algorithm has two more advantages: (i) the sample complexity in \cite{Li19} is affected by the convergence rate of the consensus algorithm, the number of agents, and the dimension of the entire state variable, while the sample complexity of our algorithm depends on the local optimization problem for each agent (the number of agents in one cluster and the dimension of the variable for one agent), therefore rendering high scalability of our algorithm to large-scale networks; (ii) the algorithm in \cite{Li19} requires each agent to estimate the global cost during each iteration, while our algorithm is based on local cost evaluation, which benefits for variance reduction and privacy preservation.
+Moreover, our algorithm has another two advantages: (i) the sample complexity in \cite{Li19} is affected by the convergence rate of the consensus algorithm, the number of agents, and the dimension of the entire state variable, while the sample complexity of our algorithm depends on the local optimization problem for each agent (the number of agents in one cluster and the dimension of the variable for one agent), rendering our algorithm high scalability to large-scale networks; (ii) the algorithm in \cite{Li19} requires each agent to estimate the global cost during each iteration, while our algorithm is based on local cost evaluation, which benefits for variance reduction and privacy preservation.